 The Division of Research in the Department of Family and Community Medicine supports the generation of research, scholarship and innovations that enhance the quality of care for patients, families and communities.

 We are known for our commitment to facilitate the research development of medical students, residents and faculty members.
 All members of the Division of Research are actively involved in their research, serve as mentors in their areas of expertise and participate in multidisciplinary research pertinent to family and community medicine.

-The Division of Research has three Ph.D. professors spanning expertise in clinical trials, behavioral health, epidemiology and social sciences.
-We are supported by a highly trained and experienced group of three research coordinators and a senior biostatistician.
+The Division of Research has three Ph.D. faculty and three clinician researchers spanning expertise in epidemiology, qualitative and quantitative research, clinical trials, behavioral health, and social sciences.
+We are supported by three Masters-trained and experienced research coordinators and a senior biostatistician.

-The Division of Research is an outstanding resource for training, with a physician academic research fellow and two doctoral student research fellows who support the research goals of the department while developing their research projects and future independent research careers.
+The Division of Research is an outstanding resource for training, with two doctoral student research fellows who support the research goals of the department while developing their dissertations and future independent research careers.

-The division provides hands-on support for Department of Family and Community Medicine faculty and residents, as well as medical students.
+In addition to conducting research on actively-funded projects, the division provides hands-on support for Department of Family and Community Medicine faculty, residents and medical students.
 We help with research design, methods, analyses, presentations, manuscript development and IRB applications, all of which encourage research productivity in our effort to advance evidence-based medicine.